RyzenGatto/IEEE-Multivibrator-Oscillator/README.md

 ## Renders and Diagrams

 This is a 3D render of the PCB.
-Since this will not be a part of the soldering workshop, it's unlikely to be updated, but raw KiCad files are available in the repository.
+Since this will not be a part of the soldering workshop, it's unlikely to be updated, but raw STEP and Gerber files are available in the repository.

 ![3D Render](https://github.com/user-attachments/assets/5e25edbd-a0d7-4e0a-a8b0-00d6232f5b41)